HRSgoldeneye/GoldenEye.github.io/README.md

 ## Features

 With our team, we plan to use the laravel framework as our foundation to creating a dynamic web application that can be accessed on ac computer or a smart phone.
-With mysql as our database and using the ElasticSearch package, we want to make common sense search engine that will query results a user expects to see.
+With mysql as our database and using the ElasticSearch package, we wanted to make a common sense search engine that will query results a user expects to see.
 To increase the long term support of the app, we want to create an easy to use administrative side that allows a layman to maintain the statutes within our app.
 Along with the other teams creating similar solutions, we collaborated on making a free and open source scrapper that allows other developers to have all the statutes or some parts of it in a simple JSON file.

 # How will it look